Library Policy for Distance Education Students

 - Non-resident students registered primarily for distance education courses.

-- Library services offered to DE students will be equivalent to services offered to on campus students.
+- Library services offered to Online Students are equivalent to those offered on campus.

 How do I search the library resources?